ashnikzad/AZ-Real-Estate-Analyisis/README.md

 Question 2: Identification of Low Risk, High Yield (Best Investment) Property categorized by Property Type, Bedroom size, community_ammenities.

-Question 3: Which properties are in foreclosure?
+Question 3: Is the housing market in az healthy and sustainable?

-Our answers to each question are below, with the corresponding number Answer 1:
+Our answers to each question are below, with the corresponding number Answer 1: Glendale, Avondale, Cave Creek.
-Answer 2:
-Answer 3:
+Answer 2: We found multiple low risk high yield investments in many areas, grouped by different "value buckets".
+Answer 3: Yes.
+We have high diversity, low unemployment, and a growing rate of home ownership.

 CREDITS
 Reading in data- Ashton, Jeremy
 Cleaning Data- Ashton, Jeremy
-Analysis - JJ, Ashton, Jeremy
+Analysis - JJ, Ashton, Jeremy, Tim
 Plots- JJ
+Power Point- Tim